composewell/streamly/README.md

   * _Generality_: Unifies functionality provided by several disparate packages (streaming, concurrency, list transformer, logic programming, reactive programming) in a concise API.
   * _Performance_: Streamly is designed for high performance.
+It employs stream fusion optimizations for best possible performance.
+Serial peformance is equivalent to the venerable `vector` library in most cases and even better in some cases.
+Concurrent performance is unbeatable.
 See [streaming-benchmarks](https://github.com/composewell/streaming-benchmarks) for a comparison of popular streaming libraries on micro-benchmarks.